Allegiant Air Baggage Fees 2020: What To Expect

 Can I pre-pay for baggage before my flight?

 Yes, Allegiant Air makes it easy to pay for your baggage before your flight.
 In fact, doing so can save you a lot of money.
 You can pre-pay on the Allegiant website or using their mobile app.
-It is recommended that you pay for luggage at the time of booking to maximize your savings, especially if you already know how many bags you’ll need to check and whether or not you’ll need a carry-on.
+It is recommended that you pay for luggage or luggage sets at the time of booking to maximize your savings, especially if you already know how many bags you’ll need to check and whether or not you’ll need a carry-on.